ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 To recap:

 * Deployed the "Example Health" Node.js application directly from GitHub into your cluster
-  * Used the "Source to Image" strategy provided by {{site.data.keyword.openshiftshort}}
+  * Configured the "Source to Image" builder provided by {{site.data.keyword.openshiftshort}}
 * Deployed an end-to-end development pipeline
   * New commits that happen in GitHub can be pushed to your cluster with a simple \(re\)build
 * Looked at your app in the {{site.data.keyword.openshiftshort}} console.